Anders Carlson (American football)

-High school career
+Early life

 Carlson attended and played football, soccer, and basketball at The Classical Academy (Titans) in Colorado Springs, Colorado.
-In 2014, as a sophomore, he made four of six field goal attempts with a long of 44 yards, as well as nine out of 10 PATs.
+In 2014, as a sophomore, he made four of six field goal attempts with a long of 44 yards, as well as nine out of 10 extra-point attempts (PATs).
 In 2015, as a junior, he made 11 of 18 field goal attempts with a long of 52 yards, and 37 of 38 PATs.
 In 2016, as a senior, he made 13 of 23 field goal attempts, including a long of 51 yards, and all 49 of his PATs.

 Carlson was invited to and played in the 2017 Under Armour All-America Game.
 A three-star college prospect was the highest-rated prep kicker recruit in the nation coming out of high school.
 ESPN rated him a top-10 overall recruit prospect in the state of Colorado.
 He committed to play college football for the Auburn Tigers over scholarship offers from Oklahoma State and Vanderbilt.

 As a soccer player, Carlson helped the Titans to the 2014 and 2015 Class 4A State finals.